})

 The reality is that the presence of fixed security personnel significantly reduces the likelihood of theft and vandalism, common threats in the construction sector.
 In fact, building theft costs UK companies over £1 million weekly, underscoring the importance of effective protective measures.
 With 92% of construction sites requiring dedicated security staff, the role of fixed personnel becomes increasingly vital in mitigating these risks.

-In practice, fixed personnel are trained to respond to incidents in real-time, addressing safety threats without delay.
-Their vigilance contributes to a safer working environment, as they conduct regular inspections and report any violations, which is crucial for minimizing accidents and liabilities.
-The integration of CCTV monitoring services by Priority First further enhances the effectiveness of fixed security personnel, enabling automated threat detection and real-time surveillance.
+In practice, fixed personnel are trained to respond to incidents in real time, addressing safety threats without delay.
+Their vigilance contributes to a safer working environment, as they conduct regular inspections and report any violations—crucial for minimising accidents and liabilities.
+The integration of CCTV monitoring services further enhances the effectiveness of fixed security personnel, enabling automated threat detection and real-time surveillance.
 This combination of personnel and technology not only boosts the capabilities of security staff but also cultivates a culture of safety and accountability among workers.

 The lesson is clear: the responsibilities of fixed personnel on construction sites encompass a comprehensive approach to security management, ensuring that projects remain on track while promoting a culture of safety and responsibility among workers.
-Moreover, fixed barriers play a crucial role in mitigating the 'focus four' risks that contribute significantly to workplace accidents, further emphasizing their importance in maintaining a safe and compliant building environment.
+Moreover, fixed guards play a crucial role in mitigating the 'focus four' risks that contribute significantly to workplace accidents, further emphasising their importance in maintaining a safe and compliant building environment.

 Fixed personnel in construction settings must cultivate a diverse skill set and undergo rigorous training to ensure effectiveness in their roles.
 Essential skills include: